zweilosec/Infosec-Notes/windows-1/windows-basics.md

    - Windows XP Professional x64 Edition and Windows Server 2003 introduced support for 64-bit processors, enabling larger memory addressing and better performance for demanding applications.

 3. **Modern Security Enhancements:**
     - **Windows XP SP2 (2004):** Introduced the Windows Firewall, a built-in firewall to block unauthorized network traffic, and Data Execution Prevention (DEP) to prevent certain types of attacks.
     - **Windows Vista (2007):** Introduced User Account Control (UAC) to prevent unauthorized changes, BitLocker for full-disk encryption, and Windows Defender as an anti-spyware tool.
     - **Windows 7 (2009):** Enhanced BitLocker with BitLocker To Go for USB drives and introduced AppLocker to restrict application execution.
     - **Windows 8 (2012):** Introduced Secure Boot to prevent unauthorized operating systems or malware from loading during startup and Windows Defender as a full antivirus solution.
+    - **Windows 8.1 (2013):** Improved Secure Boot with additional validation checks, introduced Device Encryption for all editions, and added support for biometric authentication through Windows Hello.
     - **Windows 10 (2015):** Added Windows Defender, Secure Boot, virtualization-based security (VBS), and Credential Guard to protect against credential theft.
     - **Windows 11 (2021):** Enhanced hardware-based security with TPM 2.0, Secure Boot requirements, and improved virtualization-based security features.

 ### **Comparison of Windows Versions**